Overview

 A domain can only have one SPF record.
 When authorizing new services to send email for your domain you should add them to your existing SPF record instead of adding an SPF record.

-An SPF record must start with v=spf1 and typically end with an term using the all mechanism.
+An SPF record must start with v=spf1 and typically end with a term using the all mechanism.
 The all mechanism should be used as ~all, only in specific cases would -all be acceptable (read: why Mailhardener recommends SPF softfail over fail).
 In between the v=spf1 and all terms you add the various terms to allow services to use your domain to send email.

 Further reading